bioimage-io/core-bioimage-io-python/README.md

 learning framework, e.g. pytorch, and run a few `bioimageio` commands to see what bioimage.core offers.

-1. install with conda (for more details on conda environments, [checkout the ])
+1. install with conda (for more details on conda environments, [checkout the conda docs](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html))

 ```console
 install -c conda-forge bioimageio.core pytorch